blockpilgrim/poc2/docs/initiative-based-theming.md

 3. **Login with a test account:**
    - Navigate to http://localhost:5173
    - Click "Login"
-   - Use an Entra ID account assigned to one of these groups:
+   - Use an Entra ID account assigned to one of these initiative groups:
-     - "Partner Portal - EC Oregon"
+     - "Partner Portal - EC Oregon - All Users" (or role-specific variants)
-     - "Partner Portal - EC Arkansas"
+     - "Partner Portal - EC Arkansas - All Users" (or role-specific variants)
-     - "Partner Portal - EC Tennessee"
+     - "Partner Portal - EC Tennessee - All Users" (or role-specific variants)
-     - "Partner Portal - EC Kentucky"
+     - "Partner Portal - EC Kentucky - All Users" (or role-specific variants)
-     - "Partner Portal - EC Oklahoma"
+     - "Partner Portal - EC Oklahoma - All Users" (or role-specific variants)
    - After successful authentication, you'll be redirected to the dashboard
+   - Note: The system processes group GUIDs, not names, for security

 4. **Verify theme application:**
    - ✓ Navigation bar background matches initiative's primary color